gouiferda/dell-5400-hackintoch/README.md

 Dell 5400 or similiar models | Duh
 Access to a mac computer, or a macOS virtual machine | To download macOS catalina (8 GB) and copy to usb 8 GB USB | To boot macOS installation from
+Backup your data | macOS installation requires formatting the entire drive

 ## Tutorial